 - Slow bone growth in the affected area

-The symptoms of enchondroma may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of enchondroma may look like other medical problems.
+Always talk with

 How is an enchondroma diagnosed?